-The AS12 Confirmation email - also known just as the AS12 letter - is an email that is sent from UCAS to you by email.
+The AS12 Confirmation email - also known just as the AS12 letter - is an email that is sent to you by UCAS.

 It tells you that your place at a university has been confirmed, and lists your course choice.
 Once you have received this, you know you are definitely going to university, unless you change your mind.

 Who gets an AS12 email?